gmc-code/PC-Python/docs/python/comprehensions.rst

 List Example: n * n
 -----------------------

-| In the code below, a for-loop is used to get each value from an original list then append a calculated value to a new list, my_list.
+| In the code below, a for-loop is used to get each value from an original list then append a calculated valu, n * n, to a new list, my_list.

 .. code-block:: python